SemanticComputing/semparl-data-transformation/README.md

 The whole pipeline produces four files for each parliamentary session;
 - The Parla-CLARIN version is in its entarity in file ```Speeches_<year>.xml```
 - The RDF version is spread into three files: ```speeches_<year>.ttl, items_and_documents_<year>.ttl```  and ``` sessions_and_transcripts_<year>.ttl```.
+- (Also various mid-way CSV and txt files)

 &nbsp;
  # Data production